almostearthling/when-command/README.md

 * the tasks in the task set are executed in the given order, although this makes a difference only when sequential execution is chosen;
 * a condition can be suspended: it will not be checked, but it's retained in the system

 The selected condition (if any) can be deleted clicking the *Delete* button in the dialog box.
 Every condition must have an *unique name*, if a condition is named as an existing one it will replace it.
+The name *must* begin with an alphanumeric character (letter or digit) followed by alphanumerics, dashes and underscores.

 ### The History window